magentix/magento2-module-form-select2/README.md

 This is a fork of [Magento-2-Module-Experius-Form-Select2](https://github.com/experius/Magento-2-Module-Experius-Form-Select2)

-The module allows you to quickly search for a product or a customer in a form.
+The module allows you to quickly search for a product or a customer (or any custom entity) in a form field.

 ![Form product selector](screenshot.png)